 Feel free to get creative with your roll fillings.
 These are the perfect way to turn some leftover meat and fresh vegetables into a tasty and healthy, portable lunch!

-- 2 oz rice noodles (rice sticks) (Find them HERE.)
+- 2 oz rice noodles, (rice sticks)

-- ¼ lb cooked pork, sliced or shredded
+- 1/4 lb cooked pork, sliced or shredded

 - 4 large lettuce leaves, hard veins removed

 - 1 large handful fresh mint

 - 1 large handful fresh Thai basil, (Italian basil can be used in a pinch)

 - Cook the rice noodles according to their package directions.
 Drain and set aside.